 Enter the ice barge... aka an inflatable salad bar, aka an inflatable pool toy.
-This nifty litte invention is perfect for casual backyard entertaining.
-Simply inflate it, fill it with ice, sprinkle the ice generously with rock salt, (to make the ice last longer) and add a bit of water.
+This nifty little invention is perfect for casual backyard entertaining.
+Simply inflate it, fill it with ice, sprinkle the ice generously with rock salt, (to make the ice last longer), and add a bit of water.

 Nestle your bowls down inside the ice, as deep as you can to maximize ice contact.
 If you can try and use glass or metal bowls for optimum conductivity.
 Stir the food frequently to keep it in contact with the bowl to allow the maximum amount of food product time in contact with the surface of the now chilled bowl.
 If it's a super hot day out, serve the food in smaller quantities, and change the food, vessel, and serving utensils out after 1 hour, even on ice.

 According to The Journal of Food Protection, in general, cheeses can stay out for up to 6 hours at a temperature of 70°F or cooler without growing life-threatening amounts of bacteria.
 Harder cheeses like Parmesan may be out even longer.
 However, do always remember that cheeses will start to dry out and look much less visually attractive if they are left out longer than a couple of hours.
 If it's warmer than 70, it's time to shorten things up or serve your cheese platter on a platter that has been placed in the freezer for an hour or so to extend temperatures a bit longer.

 Discard foods kept in the "DANGER ZONE" temperature range between 40° F and 140° F after 2 hours.

 Keep foods on ice, with frequent stirring to prevent food-borne illness.

 Cheeses can stay out for up to 6 hours.

 Check out some of our other recipe & entertaining ideas!